Is it possible to stay in Singapore for a week on a business meeting without getting bitten? I.e. are there a lot of mosquitoes in the central area?

 A business trip, so it's not like you'll be spending much time outside of air-conditioned hotels rooms and office buildings.
 You really only have to worry about mosquitoes if you're in building with open windows and no insect screens.

-On the occasions you do go outside (to eat at a food market maybe) wear long sleeved, long-legged clothing that's light in colour and loose fitting (the mosquito can bite through very tight-fitting clothes), and maybe take a mosquito coil to burn at your feet to keep the pesky biters away. over 7 years ago
+On the occasions you do go outside (to eat at a food market maybe) wear long sleeved, long-legged clothing that's light in colour and loose fitting (the mosquito can bite through very tight-fitting clothes), and maybe take a mosquito coil to burn at your feet to keep the pesky biters away. almost 8 years ago